 Asia – Pacific

 By Dr. Sunnie Giles The lack of high ethical standards in Korea as noted in its current presidential corruption scandal destabilises its political system, produces suboptimal organisational performance, and results in high economic and human costs.
-Part of this phenomenon can be traced to Confucian and collectivistic sources, where speaking against
+Part of

 By Dan Steinbock While the Obama White House prepared plans for regime change in the Philippines, President Trump is working on an assertive strategy in Asia.
 Meanwhile, President Duterte is accelerating the country’s economic growth – dramatically.